-● Bob reports a significant level of stress, operating at the slightly below average level with respect to full and alert functioning as evidenced by every day slips in perception, memory and physical functions.
-Bob will likely show up as more easily distracted, displaying poor short term memory and a tendency to clumsy uncoordinated behaviour increasing his vulnerability to errors of omission and through frustration to expediency and safety violations.
+■ Wendy reports a significant level of stress, operating at the well below average level with respect to full and alert functioning as evidenced by every day slips in perception, memory and physical functions.
+Wendy will likely show up as more easily distracted, displaying poor short term memory and a tendency to clumsy uncoordinated behaviour increasing her vulnerability to errors of omission and through frustration to expediency and safety violations.